What is the $100 part of the donation used for?

 How do you avoid conflicts of interest?

 We are committed to acting with integrity in all of our relationships and in selecting grant recipients through an honest and fair process.
-In support of this commitment, our conflict of interest policy applies to all members of Impact 100, including committee members and donors.
+In support of this commitment, our conflict of interest policy applies to all donors to Impact100 WA, including committee members and donors.

 We require donors (including committee members) to disclose conflicts of interest with any grant applicant.
 For instance, if a donor is an employee, executive, board member, founding member, consultant or mentor/coach to an organisation – whether these roles are in a paid capacity or pro-bono.
 We require these donors to excuse themselves from discussions where the organisation and/or the grant are discussed, for instance at the Focus Area group discussion, the debrief after the site visit, or the assessment evenings.
 This doesn’t affect the donor’s right to vote.